tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: This is an update to TLS 1.2 so in practice many TLS 1.2 clients and servers will not behave as specified above.

+RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH Implementations of draft versions (see {{draft-version-indicator}}) of this specification SHOULD disable this mechanism on both client and server.
+A pre-RFC client connecting to RFC servers, or vice versa, will appear to downgrade to TLS 1.2.
+With the mechanism enabled, this will cause an interoperability failure.

 ###  Hello Retry Request